Taiwan targets COVID-19 vaccination for 60% of population by Oct

 “There are hidden patients in the community,” he added.
 “We need to speed up rapid tests in hot spots.”

-Infections are heavily concentrated in the capital, Taipei, and the neighbouring city.

-Japan held out the prospect of timely help, saying it would consider sharing its vaccine doses with other countries after a ruling party panel urged that a portion of its AstraZeneca Plc (AZN.L) stocks be provided to Taiwan. read more

-The first 150,000 doses of more than 5 million ordered from Moderna Inc (MRNA.O) will arrive in Taiwan later on Friday.
+The first 150,000 doses of more than 5 million ordered from Moderna Inc arrived in Taiwan late afternoon on Friday.

+Reporting by Yimou Lee; Editing by Ben Blanchard, Clarence Fernandez, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.